coastline

 Garrapata State park and Monterey peninsula (big sur)

-The northern section of Big Sur contains some of the most recognizable and visited sections of California’s coast, including Garrapata State Park.
-The park is accessed a few miles south of the charming town of Carmel and contains miles of coastal hiking.
-From a landscape photography perspective, one can’t do much better than Soberanes Point, a series of cliffs with stunning views the eroded coast.
-North of Carmel is the Monterey Peninsula, the location of world famous Pebble Beach along with the wild, scenic beaches along 17-Mile Drive.
+The northern section of Big Sur features some of the most recognizable and visited parts of California’s coast, including Garrapata State Park.
+Located a few miles south of the charming town of Carmel, the park offers miles of coastal hiking trails.
+For landscape photography, Soberanes Point is a standout, with its series of cliffs providing stunning views of the eroded coastline.
+Just north of Carmel lies the Monterey Peninsula, home to the world-famous Pebble Beach and the wild, scenic beaches along 17-Mile Drive.

 Soberanes Point, Garrapata State Park, California